 Fruits form the most important part of your diet, and eating fruits rich in vitamins, fibre and minerals provide nutrition for the mother and the growing baby.
 Some of the key nutrients are obtained from fruits, and they can help you and the baby in the following ways:

-It is prudent to eat the following fruits as part of your daily diet in pregnancy:
+It is prudent to eat the following fruits as part of your daily diet in pregnancy.
+Here is a list of some pregnancy best fruits:

 Banana tops the list of fruits because it contains key nutrients such as folate, vitamin C, B6, potassium and magnesium.
 While folate performs the job of protecting the foetus from neural tube defects, Vitamin B6 helps regulate your sodium levels.
 Imbalanced fluid levels can cause nausea and vomiting in pregnant women, but the rich magnesium content in banana ensures a healthy fluid balance.
 Generally, one banana is recommended every day during your first trimester.